Advisory Committees

 Temporary subcommittees consisting of two or more Committee members may be established by the Commissioner or designee as needed to address specific issues within their respective areas of expertise.

-Subcommittees make preliminary recommendations regarding specific issues for subsequent action by the full Committee.
+Subcommittees make preliminary recommendations to the full Committee regarding specific issues for subsequent action by the full Committee.
 The Department Committee Management Officer shall be notified upon establishment of each subcommittee, and shall be provided information on its name, membership, function, and estimated frequency of meetings.
+Subcommittees must report back to the parent committee and must not provide advice or work products directly to the Agency.

 Recordkeeping

-The records of the Committee, established subcommittees, or other subgroups of the committee, shall be handled in accordance with General Records Schedule 26, Item 2 or other approved agency records disposition schedule.
-The records shall be available for public inspection and copying, subject to the Freedom of Information Act, 5 U.S.C.
+Meetings of the Committee and its subcommittees will be conducted according to the Federal Advisory Committee Act, other applicable laws and Departmental policies.
+Committee and subcommittee records will be handled in accordance with General Records Schedule 6.2, Federal Advisory Committee Records or other approved Agency records disposition schedule.
+These records will be available for public inspection and copying, subject to the Freedom of Information Act, 5 U.S.C.
 552.

 Filing Date